ioncodes/ayyboy-advance/README.md

 games:
 * OpenLara
 * Wolfenstein 3D
+* Kirby - Nightmare in Dream Land
+* More, but I'm too lazy to update atm
-* some other games that use Mode 3-5
+* some other games that use mode 3-5, maybe a few with mode 0 as well